geraldmc/algo-bio/Program-HW1/README.md

 ## Execution & Output

 The program is made up of several modules.
-The user need only be concerned with the file `driver.py` To learn more, please type:
+The user need only interact the file `driver.py` To learn more, please type:

 ```
 python driver.py -h